 What key components should a residential lease agreement include?

-A residential lease agreement should include information about the parties involved, a description of the rental property, lease duration, rent amount, payment terms, security deposit conditions, maintenance responsibilities, and tenant behavior guidelines.
+A residential lease agreement should include information about the parties involved, a rental property description, lease duration, rent amount, payment terms, security deposit conditions, maintenance responsibilities, and tenant behavior guidelines.
 These elements offer clarity and protection for both landlords and tenants.

 How does a lease agreement define the rent and payment terms?